 Hungarians are proud of their goulash and paprikash that is filled with hearty meat and that isn’t the option for vegans.
 Hungarian cuisine isn’t vegan-friendly, but there are many restaurants around Budapest where vegans could enjoy delicious meals.

-Kozmosz Vegan Etterem – This restaurant is impressive for vegans as it’s full-vegan restaurant which means on vegan dishes on the menu.
+Kozmosz Vegan Etterem – This restaurant is impressive for vegans as it’s a full-vegan restaurant which means on vegan dishes on the menu.
 It’s such a paradise for vegans and there are many options to eat.

 We recommend you to try their vegan gyros or hamburger!
 You won’t get disappointed nor hungry!

-VeganLove – This restaurant is located on Buda side near the Danube and you can easily reach it.
+VeganLove – This restaurant is located on the Buda side near the Danube and you can easily reach it.
 It’s often filled with people as it’s serving really delicious food.
 It’s basically a vegan fast food restaurant that has a huge variety of dishes to pick, but we advise you to go with their hamburger combined with salad bar.
 You won’t regret that choice!
 Also, the staff is very knowledgeable about the menu, so feel free to ask them any questions related to food.

 Best Pubs in Budapest